 This spicy cucumber salad, despite its rich and bold flavors, only calls for a handful of simple ingredients to put together.
 Here is a list of ingredients you will need:

-- Any cucumber of choice: this recipe is based on the measurements of one medium-sized English cucumber, but you can use any cucumber that you have at your local market, and portion it to your needs.
+- Cucumber of choice: this recipe is based on the measurements of one medium-sized English cucumber, but you can use any cucumber that you have at your local market, and portion it to your needs.

 - If you want the best possible results, you can aim for seedless/low-seed varieties such as Kirby, English, Persian, or Korean, or Japanese cucumbers that are ideal for pickling.